chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

     In this case, you are pushing your master branch to **origin** (the **remote repository**).
 We'll discuss branching in more depth later.

-After pushing to origin you will have to go and create a pull request, which is explained in the [github\_overview](./lesson_04_github_overview.md).
+After pushing to origin you will have to go and create a pull request, which is explained in the [Github\_overview](./lesson_04_github_overview.md).

 ## Make a change in a branch

-Here we will make another change, but using the branch-work-merge flow to isolate our work from changes made by others.
+As you get used to the above steps, the next step is to grow familiar with using the branch-work-merge flow to isolate your work from changes made by others.

 ### Create a branch